robert-bogos/magnify/README.md

 A system-wide magnifying glass for macOS.
 Launch it from the terminal and a square lens follows your cursor, showing a live, zoomed view of whatever is underneath — any app, the desktop, the menu bar, on any display.
+Works perfectly if you need to pinpoint stuff while screen sharing.

 ## Requirements